NikolaDojic/modest-poll/README.md

 Build process could probbably be optimized, to be done in just one step.

+Pre-commit hook should be triggered only on js file changes

 Styling is rudimental, which leaves a lot of place for refinement.

 Answer configuration should probably be reconsidered in context of the api calls, when it comes to that